 - Sir Not-Appearing-in-This-Trailer: The superhero forms of every Vasquez foster kid bar of course Billy were not featured in any trailer, for a good reason — it's a pivotal moment in the climax.

-- Super Team: Shazam turns his foster siblings into a team of superheroes to give him a better chance at fighting the Seven Sins.
+- Super Team: Billy turns his foster siblings into a team of superheroes to give him a better chance at fighting the Seven Sins.